-What if a Release is Involved in Subrogation Suit Judgment and Resolution?
+What if a Release is Involved in the Subrogation Suit Judgment and Resolution?

 Let’s walk through a hypothetical situation from the standpoint of a subrogating lawyer representing an insurance company:

 If the agent won’t help, can’t locate the insured, or the insured is now represented by another carrier, that’s a problem.
-Sometimes, the only thing to do is to let the statute of limitations run, so that the insurance company can sign a release without affecting their insured’s rights.
+Sometimes, the only thing to do is to let the statute of limitations run out so that the insurance company can sign a subrogation release without affecting their insured’s rights.